solana-foundation/solana-improvement-documents/proposals/0119-additional-income-for-distribution.md

 Validators will be happy: they won’t have to deal with complex manipulations with pools or other distribution programs.
-The addition of the proposed feature itself does not require any additional actions on the part of the validator if they do not distribute additional revenues.
+The addition of the proposed feature itself does not require any additional actions on the part of the validator if they do not distribute additional amounts.

 ## Security Considerations